seojuhwan/seojuhwan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Sociology, Cornell University, 2024 (expected)
+* Ph.D. in Sociology, Cornell University, 2024 (expected)
 * B.A. in Sociology & Studies of Women, Gender, and Sexuality, Harvard University, 2017
   * Joint Major: Sociology and Studies of Women, Gender, and Sexuality
   * Minor: Ethnicity, Migration, Rights